Skip to content

 Deep heat is against the utilization of heat in other dimensions.
 Deep heat begins at a depth of 400 meters and below.
 The systems operated therewith also are significantly larger and more powerful.

 With heat from deep heat, heating networks are fed and whole city areas are furnished with heating.
-If the temperature level is high enough, a geothermal power station also can generate electricity.
+If the temperature level is high enough, a geothermal power station can also generate electricity.
 And, of course, baths also can be furnished with hot thermal water.
 Geothermal energy isn’t hooked into weather influences and may supply heat and electricity almost continuously throughout the year.

 Deep heat can therefore be used as follows: